Transition of Care: Ulcerative Colitis

 To find a doctor who specializes in caring for people with ulcerative colitis:

-- Ask your current health care provider for list of gastroenterologists.
+- Ask your current health care provider for a list of gastroenterologists.

 - Contact student health services at the college for referral to local gastroenterologists.

-- Go to http://www.crohnscolitisfoundation.org or contact your local chapter of the Crohn's and Colitis Foundation.
+- Contact your local chapter of the Crohn's and Colitis Foundation or visit their website.

 - Ulcerative Colitis